Chapri, Nowshera

 Chapri is a hill station in Pabbi Tehsil of Nowshera District, Khyber Pakhtunkhwa province of Pakistan.
 Known locally as Sapara in Pashtoo and called Chapri in Urdu and English, it is one of the far-flung villages of the Nowshera District.
-It lies roughly 17 mi from Main GT Road Tehsel Pabbi.
-The People of Chapri are a very straightforward people.
+It lies roughly 17 mi from Main GT Road Tehsil Pabbi.
 Village Chapri is surrounded by big mountains.
 Other settlements, i.e. Dak Ismail Khel, Saleh Khana, Spin Khak, Jaroba, and Cherat Cantonment are neighbouring villages.
 Chapri is a small village with respect to population in the area.
 Village Chapri originated from Village Dak Ismail Khel.
 The people of Chapri are engaged in various businesses, public/private services, and jobs/services abroad.

 History

 British Period

 During British rule Cherat & Chapri was important as a hill cantonment and sanitarium for British troops in what was then the Nowshera Tehsil of the Peshawar District of British India.

 Cherat was first used as a sanitarium for troops in 1861 and was used during the hot weather as a health station for the British troops who were quartered in the hot and malarious valley of Peshawar.
 It was declared a cantonment in 1886.
 The cantonment commands a view of the whole of the Peshawar valley on one side, and on the other of a portion of the Khwarra valley in Peshawar District, and of Kohat District as far as the Indus.